mieweb/datavis-ace/doc/md/source/index.md

   - At sort time (e.g. parsing dates where the lexicographic ordering isn't chronological)

 If your data has thousands of values where type decoding has been deferred, the first time the user sorts by that column can take a great deal of time, because all values must be decoded before they can be sorted correctly.
 Operations after that will all be fast, since type decoding never has to occur again.

+See [Parsing vs. Decoding](../types.md#parsing-vs-decoding) for more information about how type decoding is implemented for the builtin types.